subimage/workling/README.markdown

 Workling gives your Rails App a simple API that you can use to make code run in the background, outside of the your request.

+*This fork of the Workling project is intended for use with Redis instead of Starling.*

 You can configure how the background code will be run.
-Currently, workling supports Starling, BackgroundJob and Spawn Runners.
-Workling is a bit like Actve* for background work: you can write your code once, then swap in any of the supported background Runners later.
+Currently, workling supports *Redis*, Starling, BackgroundJob and Spawn Runners.
+Workling is a bit like Active* for background work: you can write your code once, then swap in any of the supported background Runners later.
 This keeps things flexible.

 ## Installing Workling